coleifer/peewee/docs/peewee/example.rst

 .. image:: tweepee.jpg

-After ensuring that flask is installed, ``cd`` into the example directory and execute the ``run_example.py`` script:
+After ensuring that flask is installed, ``cd`` into the twitter example directory and execute the ``run_example.py`` script:

 .. code-block:: console